 The Spot Treatment

-Once I got a little older and could afford something more expensive than tinted Clearasil, I found this.
-It served me well for nearly all of high school.
-There are 23 wide-ranging shades, so you have a high chance of finding one that perfectly matches your skin tone.
-And the thin-but-tacky texture is really effective at covering up everything from mosquito bites to extra-bratty zits.
+Once former deauty director Kathleen Hou got a little older and could afford something more expensive than tinted Clearasil, she found this, and it served her well for nearly all of high school.
+There are 22 shades (though they don’t offer as many darker shades as we would like), and the thin-but-tacky texture is really effective at covering up everything from mosquito bites to extra-bratty zits.
 Tip: If you’re going to wear it all day, set it with a bit of powder so that it doesn’t become oily.

 The Cruelty-Free Vegan Option

 This comes in 21 shades, ranging from deep to very fair.
 Like all Kat Von D products, it’s vegan and cruelty-free.
 The formula is thick and pigmented, but easy to blend.
 Kat tested it herself to make sure it covers tattoos.
 One warning: It can look a little thick, so use it sparingly.

 Makeup artists know that to really cover a zit, you need more than one color.
 That’s why this two-shade compact, which contains a color corrector and concealer, is so useful.
 We’ve watched professional makeup artists masterly blend the two sides with a brush until they create a custom shade so perfect that it can disguise even the largest cystic pimples.
 It has a dry texture that molds to the skin, making it particularly great for oily skin types.
 Learning how to create the best shade for your own skin requires some trial and error, but once you master it, your cover-up will stay put.